derrickturk/JStlc/README.md

 and the output JS leaves a lot to be desired in terms of optimization and number of unnecessary parentheses.

-JStlc now uses type-level vectors to represent typing contexts, but it's still not able to re-use the same heterogeneous-vector type for singleton type contexts as for value contexts.
-This seems like it should be easier, using the existing type families.
+JStlc now uses type-level vectors to represent typing contexts, and implements an extremely minimal version of the "singletons" package which is used to generate type- and type-context- singletons.
+This finally unifies the "STyCtxt" data type with the rest of the world.

+Regards,
+Pierre Menard,
+Author of the Quixote

 #### (c) 2018 dwt | terminus data science, LLC